nzkarit/tuskcon-2018-vm/setup.md

 These are some instruction I put together to get the VM up and running.
-I have been workingon on Ubuntu 18.04 Desktop.
+I have been working on on Ubuntu 18.04 Desktop.

 # PreReq
 1. `sudo apt install git cmake libusb-dev libusb-1.0-0-dev open-vm-tools build-essential librtlsdr-dev pkg-config python3-numpy`